ArcBlock/forge-docs/src/tools/abt_chain_node.md

 # ABT Chain Node

-ABT Chain Node is a non-developer, user-friendly application that can start/manage a forge node.
+ABT Chain Node is a user-friendly application that can start/manage a forge node.
 It is currently a preview version.
 For MAC OSX and Ubuntu user, we build desktop edition to manage node start/stop automatically.

 The most up to date build is using forge v0.22.8: